roc-lang/examples/examples/Tasks/README.md

 ### Fetch a website using HTTP

-The `fetchHtml` function takes a `Str` argument for the URL to fetch, and returns a `Task` which will resolve to the content `Str` of the website, or fails with an `UnableToFetchHtml` tag.
+The `fetchHtml` function takes a `Str` argument for the URL and returns a `Task` which resolves to the content `Str` of the website or fails with an `UnableToFetchHtml` tag.

 ```roc
 content <- fetchHtml url |> Task.await